 The Combine to Create residency programme includes:

-- Six creative practitioners engaged to work closely with FBA, each other as a collective and with communities of people / place in Moray throughout 2021 / 2022 (invited)
+- Six creative practitioners engaged to work closely with Findhorn Bay Arts, each other as a collective and with communities of people / place in Moray throughout 2021 / 2022 (invited).

-- One film/photography residency to document/support telling the Combine to Create programme story (open call / 2022)
+- One invited film/photography residency to document/support telling the Combine to Create programme story

 - One ‘initiation’ residency with artists Jo Hodges and Robbie Coleman who worked with FBA and the seven creative practitioners to devise a shared set of values for Combine to Create and explore the emergence of a collective and collective working.